 Odyssey is not a full-service brokerage like Robinhood but a blockchain program that offers its own tokens (OCN).
 Odyssey coins are part of the Ethereum (ETH) network.
 The program aims to promote decentralized peer-to-peer currency for sharing economies like Uber, Lyft, and Airbnb.
 OCN is not available for purchase on Robinhood as of January 2022.

 What is a Robinhood alternative for users in Germany?

-Although Robinhood unveiled plans to expand their service to Germany, they postponed those plans indefinitely due to the COVID-19 pandemic.
+Although Robinhood unveiled plans to expand its service to Germany, they postponed those plans indefinitely due to the COVID-19 pandemic.
 Despite this delay, however, other brokers are available to traders in Germany.

 For example, interactive Brokers support both European and German-specific stock market trading.
 They also make getting American depository receipts a smooth and straightforward process.